delenikov/CarX-Rental/README.md

 # CarX-Rental [E-Business]

-The idea of this project is for the owners to have better control over their business.
+The idea of this project is for the owners to have better control over their car rental business.

 Introduction: Car Rental System with some simple options/views:
 - listing locations with vehicles,